-The show now boasts being the largest equine event of its kind in the country and counts among its competitors some of the leading drivers, riders, trainers, coaches and owners from Europe and North America in both disciplines.
+Entering the 27th Year of hosting the Live Oak International, the Tournament boasts being the largest Combined Driving and Show Jumping equine event of its kind in the country and counts among its competitors some of the leading drivers, riders, trainers, coaches and owners from Europe and North America in both disciplines.

-But in 1992, the show was a relatively small event drawing a few competitors.
-Chester Weber, who now organizes the event and is an internationally renowned four-in-hand driver, couldn’t compete because he was not 18.
+But in 1992, the competition was a relatively small event drawing a few competitors.
+Chester Weber, who is now Co-President of the event alongside his sister, Juliet W. Reid, and is an internationally renowned four-in-hand driver, couldn’t compete because he was not 18.
 He’d been driving since he was 12.

-Over the years, the show’s reputation has grown and now hosts national championships and regularly is used for placement on the U.S. Combined Driving Team.
+Over the years, the competition’s reputation has grown and now hosts national championships and regularly is used for placement on the U.S. Combined Driving Team.

-The farm, Live Oak Plantation, offers a beautiful setting for the show.
-For more than 40 years, Live Oak Plantation has been a leading thoroughbred racing operation providing breeding, foaling, training and racing.
+The farm, Live Oak Plantation, offers a beautiful setting for the Tournament.
+Celebrating 50 years in 2018, Charlotte Weber has built and nurtured Live Oak Plantation in to a leading thoroughbred racing operation providing breeding, foaling, training and racing.

 Its distinctive silks of white with red dots and black sleeves continue to enjoy remarkable success nationwide from The Breeders’ Cup to Eclipse Awards and many grade one wins.